Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 2018

-Independent Director.
-Founder of 9Yards Capital.
-Former President and CEO of eBay Inc. (2015–2019); previously President of eBay Marketplaces and earlier CEO of Thomson Reuters Markets.
-Brings consumer-software and digital-platform executive experience.
+Independent Director; Chair of the Compensation Committee.
+Co-Founder and CEO of Symbolic.ai (an AI platform for publishers and professional writers) since 2023.
+Former President and CEO of eBay Inc. (2015–2019); previously President of eBay's Marketplace business and earlier CEO of Thomson Reuters Markets and COO of Reuters Group.
+Brings consumer-software, AI, and digital-platform executive experience.
 Holds a B.A. from Union College and a J.D. from Columbia Law School.

 “I” denotes independent under NYSE listing rules.
-Jonathan McNeill (joined 2018; former President of Tesla and former COO of Lyft) will retire and not stand for re-election at the June 2, 2026 annual meeting, reducing the board from eleven to ten directors.
-The post-meeting board carries one management director (Barra) and nine independent directors.
+Jonathan McNeill (joined 2022; former President, global sales, delivery and service of Tesla and former COO of Lyft) retired and did not stand for re-election at the June 2, 2026 annual meeting, reducing the board from eleven to ten directors (May 26, 2026 Item 5.02 8-K).
+The board now carries one management director (Barra) and nine independent directors.
 Director ages, full committee assignments, and beneficial-ownership detail are available in the April 20, 2026 DEF 14A.

 Cruise wind-down — from October 2023 California suspension to December 2024 robotaxi exit